 RCMP Heritage Centre, Law enforcement museum at RCMP Academy Depot Division, Regina, Canada

-The RCMP Heritage Centre is a museum at the RCMP Academy in Regina that shows the development of Canadian federal policing through various exhibits and media installations.
-The building contains uniforms, vehicles, weapons, and documents from different periods that record how the organization has changed over time.
+The RCMP Heritage Centre is a museum on the grounds of the RCMP Academy in Regina, Saskatchewan, dedicated to the history of Canadian federal policing.
+It displays uniforms, vehicles, weapons, and documents alongside audiovisual installations that cover different periods of the organization.

 The community of curious travelers